Enkada/nkd-app/README.md

 # NKD

-It's a browser-based text-based game written in React + TypeScript.
+It's a browser text-based game written in React + TypeScript.
 Heavily inspired by games on the Twine engine.